 - Members of the governing bodies of political parties;

 - Members of supreme courts, of constitutional courts or of other high-level judicial bodies, the decisions of which are not subject to further appeal, except in exceptional circumstances;

 - Members of courts of auditors or of the boards of central banks;

 - Ambassadors, chargés d'affaires and high-ranking officers in the armed forces;

 - Members of the administrative, management, or supervisory bodies of State-owned enterprises;

-- Directors, deputy directors, and members of the board or equivalent function of an international organization;
+- Directors, deputy directors, and members of the board or the equivalent function of an international organisation;

 Immediate family members:

-- The spouse or the person, who they cohabit for at least one year with,
+- The spouse or the person who they cohabit with for at least one year,

-- The children and their spouses or the persons, who they cohabit for at least one year with,
+- The children and their spouses, or the persons who they cohabit with for at least one year,

 - The parents.

-- Any natural person who has sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the benefit de facto of PEP.
+- Any natural person who has sole beneficial ownership of a legal entity or legal arrangement, which is known to have been set up for the de facto benefit of the PEP.

 Where a person has ceased to be entrusted with a prominent public function for a period of at least one year, such person shall not be considered as politically exposed.